Transitioning from a cartridge or disposable to a safety razor is a huge leap.

 Comparing the Edwin Jagger DE89 vs. Merkur 34C Performance

 One of the most important factors to consider when buying a razor is how it shaves.
 There’s no point in buying a pretty looking razor that will only irritate the skin, and here’s where Edwin Jagger and Merkur shines.

 Take note that even if the quality of razor blades plays a factor, razor design will dictate how aggressive or mild the shave will be.

 In terms of quality, both these razors have gotten great reviews.
-While these razors don’t have stainless finishes, the quality of chrome used is fairly high quality and will hold up over the long haul as long as you provide basic care for it.
+While these razors don’t have stainless finishes, the quality of chrome used is reasonably high and will hold up over the long haul as long as you provide primary care for it.

-The Edwin Jagger DE89LBL shaves incredibly mild which makes it a great option for those starting out their wet shaving journey.
+The Edwin Jagger DE89LBL shaves incredibly mild, which makes it an excellent option for those starting out their wet shaving journey.